 The GOVERNOR'S HOUSE was built by Villanueva in 1799 and in spite of housing the sites highest authority, it carefully follows the ordinance of the urban centre.
 The building has been used, almost uninterruptedly, as an educational centre for the last 100 years.

 In 1983, the Old Quarter of Aranjuez was declared a Historic-Artistic Site.

 19. The Convent of Saint Pasqual

 During the reign of Charles III, the small town of BONAVIA became highly populated and it required expanding towards the south.
 Since then, the Baroque scenery was replaced by a practical programme of buildings (hospital, slaughterhouse, theatre, convents) in accordance with the logic of the Enlightenment.
-Among these buildings, the Convent of Saint Pasqual stands out, an important building constructed by a congregation of cloistered Franciscan Conceptionist nuns.
+Among all these buildings that we can see with the audioguide, the Convent of Saint Pasqual stands out, an important building constructed by a congregation of cloistered Franciscan Conceptionist nuns.

 The building includes an 18th century church and in its neoclassical façade, completed with two towers, its set of columns and pilasters and the crowning pediment stand out.
 The Church is complemented by convent premises, which are organised in the patios, and a large vegetable garden at the back.

 Behind us is the Hospital of Saint Charles, designed by Serrano.
 It was enlarged in times of Isabella II, and it is currently pending restoration.